Bridging the Gap in the Small Business Workplace: Managing a Multi-Generational Workforce

 Track diversity metrics, such as representation and retention rates, to measure progress over time.

-Take swift action to address any issues or concerns related to discrimination or exclusion.
+Take swift action to address any inequities or concerns related to discrimination or exclusion.
 For example:

 Establish clear reporting mechanisms for employees to raise concerns.